makinacorpus/redis-bundle/Resources/docs/cache-common.md

 Please note that the value 3 is there to keep backward compatibility with older versions of the Redis module and will not change.

-Note that previous Redis module version allowed to set a per-bin setting for the clear mode value; nevertheless the clear mode is not a valid setting anymore and the past issues have been resolved.
-Only the global value will work as of now.

 ## Sharding and pipelining

-Whe using this module with sharding mode you may have a sharding proxy able to do command pipelining.
+When using this module with sharding mode you may have a sharding proxy able to do command pipelining.
 If that is the case, you should switch to "sharding with pipelining" mode instead: